PocketRelay/Server/README.md

 [Discord Server (discord.gg/yvycWW8RgR)](https://discord.gg/yvycWW8RgR)
 [Website (pocket-relay.pages.dev)](https://pocket-relay.pages.dev/)

-> **📌 Update Notice**
-> If you are updating from a version lower than 0.3 you will need to
-> delete the app.db file before launching or else the server will not
-> work

 Development is undergone on the [dev](https://github.com/PocketRelay/Server/tree/dev) branch so the master branch can be considered semi stable with only non breaking changes being merged in-between releases